bobbyvivian/beebeean/README.md

 #### 5/23 Xinni
 Worked on Platforms class: made ground level and some other platforms.
 Played around with width and height.
 Platformer class properly displays platforms.

+#### 5/24 Xinni
+Did more work on the Platforms class: there are more platforms now woohoo!
+Fixed bug in Player where it would go up after moving.
+Altered move logic so if you press left while moving right the Player stops.